-Three days passed as the new immigrants had their final medical examination in preparation for discharge from the quarantine station.
-After the last clean bills of health had been issued, Kit worked with Tom in the cottage as the number of patients dwindled to only three.
+Three days passed as the new immigrants had their final medical examination in preparation for being discharged from the quarantine station.
+After the last clean bills of health had been issued,

-Finley avoided her whenever possible, and when he couldn’t, he spoke about nothing except the weather.
+Finley avoided her whenever possible, and when he couldn’t, he spoke about nothing else except the weather.

 “Where is your mother?”
 Kit asked.